simulation-optimization/mrg32k3a-numba/README.md

 Contributions are welcome!
 If you find a bug, have a feature request, or would like to contribute code, please feel free to open an issue or submit a pull request on the project's GitHub repository.

-## Acknowledgments
+## References

-This implementation is based on the combined multiple recursive generator MRG32k3a proposed by Pierre L'Ecuyer in the following paper:
+1. Eckman DJ, Henderson SG, Shashaani S (2023) [SimOpt: A testbed for simulation-optimization experiments.](https://pubsonline.informs.org/doi/10.1287/ijoc.2023.1273) INFORMS Journal on Computing 35(2):495–508.

-1. L'Ecuyer, Pierre (1999).
-Good parameters and implementations for combined multiple recursive random number generators.
-Operations Research 47(1):159-164.
+2. L'Ecuyer, Pierre (1999).
+[Good parameters and implementations for combined multiple recursive random number generators.](https://pubsonline.informs.org/doi/10.1287/opre.47.1.159) Operations Research 47(1):159-164.
-2. L'Ecuyer, Pierre, Richard Simard, E Jack Chen, and W. David Kelton (2002).
-An object-oriented random number package with many long streams and substreams.
-Operations Research 50(6):1073-1075.
+3. L'Ecuyer, Pierre, Richard Simard, E Jack Chen, and W. David Kelton (2002).
+[An object-oriented random number package with many long streams and substreams.](https://pubsonline.informs.org/doi/10.1287/opre.50.6.1073.358) Operations Research 50(6):1073-1075.
-3. Eckman DJ, Henderson SG, Shashaani S (2023) SimOpt: A testbed for simulation-optimization experiments.
-INFORMS Journal on Computing 35(2):495–508.